Book Corner: Arthur by Giles Kristian

 Arthur was a valuable pawn for both the kings of France and England; when Richard tried to take him into his household, in 1196, his mother sent him to the French court, where he spent several months.
 On his return to Brittany, Constance started involving him in the government of the duchy.

-The great William Marshal and Hubert Walter, Archbishop of Canterbury and Justiciar of England, were instrumental in persuading the English barons to accept John as King, reasoning that John knew more of England – and was more experienced – than young Arthur.
+On Richard’s death in 1199, the great William Marshal and Hubert Walter, Archbishop of Canterbury and Justiciar of England, were instrumental in persuading the English barons to accept the king’s youngest brother John as King.
+They reasoned that John knew more of England – and was more experienced – than young Arthur.
+And that John was not as friendly with the king of France, Philip II Augustus, who supported Arthur’s claim to the English crown.

 300px-Philippe2+Arthur